 When my mother died in 2006, myself and my siblings arranged a funeral service for her.
-It took place in our local RC Church and was conducted by a priest who was a family friend, but the format and content was pretty much made up by us.
+It took place in our local RC Church and was conducted by a priest who was a family friend.
+It included the Catholic funeral rites of course, but the remaining format and content was pretty much made up by us.

 Soon after Paddy died, myself and my partner of many years decided to legally tie the knot and get married.
 We were married by a state registrar in a civil ceremony in a Dublin city centre venue.
 As wedding planner in chief, I found myself very interested and involved in the format of the ceremony – I wanted to make sure that, as well as including the legal declarations and signing of the register, it was a ceremony and a celebration that brought our guests together as a community and made them feel welcome and engaged.
 And it was.